What Text-to-911 service means to you

 What’s the status of Text-to-911 service across Washington State?

-Counties with live service include Adams, Asotin, Clallam, Clark, Cowlitz, Garfield, Grant, Grays Harbor, Jefferson, King, Kitsap, Kittitas (as of 12/1/21), Lewis, Okanogan, Pacific, Pierce, Skamania, Snohomish, Spokane, Stevens, Thurston, Wahkiakum, Walla Walla, Whatcom, Whitman and Yakima counties.
+Counties with live service include Adams, Asotin, Clallam, Clark, Cowlitz, Garfield, Grant, Grays Harbor, Jefferson, King, Kitsap, Kittitas, Lewis, Lincoln, Okanogan, Pacific, Pend Oreille, Pierce, Skagit, Skamania, Snohomish, Spokane, Stevens, Thurston, Wahkiakum, Walla Walla, Whatcom, Whitman and Yakima counties.

-In addition, Benton, Franklin, Lincoln and Skagit counties are testing the service, but have not had a public launch.
+In addition, Benton and Franklin counties are testing the service, but have not had a public launch.

 All 911 centers in Washington are currently working to upgrade their systems in order to accept Text-to-911.
 The State E911 Coordinator’s Office (SECO) is working with all counties to eventually provide the service statewide.
 Please don’t try the service because this creates additional unnecessary work at the call centers.
 With our Next Generation 911 network, more and more of our counties our now capable of processing Text-to-911.
 Details on that network here.